Arghajit47/k6-load-test/k6-load/DemoBlaze/incident-reports.md

 **Resolution:**
 Successfully confirmed that `test-scenarios.js` is now properly configured to run only the browser scenario when `BROWSER_ONLY=true` is provided, with all tests passing.

+---

+## Incident 13: GitHub Actions Workflow File Path Issue

+**Timestamp:** 2023-09-15 14:20:00

+**Description:**
+The GitHub Actions workflow using `grafana/k6-action@v0.3.0` failed to find the `test.js` module specifier locally, indicating that the script or modules were not properly mounted or located within the Docker container used by the action.

+**Solution:**

+- Examined the `k6.yml` workflow file to understand how test file paths were specified
+- Identified that the k6 action was looking for `test.js` by default while the workflow was using `npm run k6-run` to execute `k6-load/DemoBlaze/test-scenarios.js`
+- Modified the workflow to explicitly pass both the test file path and environment variables to the k6 action
+- Integrated the k6 test execution directly into the `grafana/k6-action@v0.3.0` step using both `filename` and `flags` parameters

+**Resolution:**
+Successfully resolved the file path issue by consolidating the k6 setup and execution into a single action step that properly references the test script path and passes the required environment variables.